Busayoadebayo-code/Canada_Vapes_Capstone/dashboard/README.md

-Power BI dashboard files and selected dashboard screenshots for the capstone project.
+The Power BI .pbix file exceeds GitHub’s web upload limit, so this folder includes selected dashboard screenshots that demonstrate the main KPIs, customer insights, forecasting, and regional analysis.